 The range is the difference between the highest and lowest values.
-With our data set that would be 11 as the highest value is 15 (Yahyah) and the lowest value is 4 (Christine).
-To find the difference you need to subtract the highest value from the lowest value.
+With our data set that would be 11, as the highest number is 15 (Yahyah) and the lowest number is 4 (Christine).
+To find the difference, you need to subtract the highest value from the lowest value.

-There is no requirement for median, mode and range to be taught at the primary phase of school.
-Mean is compulsory in Year 6 and comes under the statistics section of the national curriculum for mathematics where it states that ‘pupils should be taught to calculate and interpret the mean as an average.’
+Although mean is compulsory in Year 6 and comes under the statistics section of the national curriculum for mathematics, where it states that ‘pupils should be taught to calculate and interpret the mean as an average.’
 Median and mode are not part of the national curriculum in the UK.

-How does it relate to other areas of mathematics?
+How does mean median mode relate to other areas of maths?

 While there is no requirement for it to be linked to other areas of mathematics, some teachers may choose to give tasks that find the averages of particular data sets.
 This could include, for example, finding the mean of certain measurable characteristics of the class.
 For example, hand span, height or shoe size.
 This data could be obtained during a statistics lesson or a lesson on measurement.

-People may also use the mode or modal value to estimate how long it takes them to do tasks they do frequently.
+People may also use the mode or modal value to estimate how long it takes them to do tasks they complete frequently.

-For example, if you timed yourself hoovering where you lived and you had these times in minutes, 10, 10, 8, 13 10.
-You could say that it takes you around 10 minutes to hoover where you live as 10 is the value with the highest frequency in the data set.
+For example, if you timed yourself vacuuming where you lived and collected these times in minutes (10, 10, 8, 13, 10), you could say that it takes you around 10 minutes to hoover where you live as 10 is the value with the highest frequency in the data set.

 Use the data above to find the mean, median, mode and range of the data.

-Next we divide by the number of data sets.
+Next, we divide by the number of data sets.
 As this data is for 6 people, the number of data sets is 6.
-This means I need to divide 54 by 6 or know that 6 x ? = 54.
+This means we need to divide 54 by 6 or know that 6 x ? = 54.
 This is 9.
 The mean is 9.

-To find the median I need to re-write the data in order from least to greatest.
+To find the median, we need to re-write the data in order from least to greatest.

 5, 7, 7, 8, 12, 15

-I then need to find the middle value.
-As my data set has an even number I need to find the two middle numbers, add them and divide by 2.
+We then need to find the middle value.
+As the data set has an even number we need to find the two middle numbers, add them and divide by 2.

-My middle numbers are 7 and 8 as there are two numbers either side of them.
-Adding them up together gives me 15.
+The middle numbers (or median numbers) are 7 and 8 as there are two numbers on either side of them.
+Adding them up together gives us 15.
 15 divided by 2 = 7.5.

-To find the mode, I am looking for the data that appears most often.
-7 is the only number that appears more than once so my mode is 7.
+To find the mode, we are looking for the data that appears most often.
+7 is the only whole number that appears more than once, so the mode is 7.